loosolab/i2dash/cran-comments.md

 ## R CMD check results
 There were no NOTEs or WARNINGs.

+# TODO Wait for this to be solved.And then try to submit.
 With r-devel there is an Error arising in the ComplexHeatmap package but as this is fixed in their github the Error will be resolved with the next update.

 ## Downstream dependencies